-- Where you notice a change in a staff member's pattern of behaviour, which might suggest a gambling/gaming problem, you will need to consider how you are going to address this with the staff member concerned - Keep a record of your staff member's work performance, attendance and/or behaviour that is causing you concern.
-Having the facts to hand will help you remain objective when addressing the problem directly with the staff member concerned - Before addressing the problem of gambling/gaming directly with the staff member you may need to discuss the matter with your people manager, HR or the CSEAS on how to manage the problem effectively and sensitively - Addressing the issue with the staff member needs to be handled in a private and sensitive way.
-Refer to the section on Having a Difficult Workplace Conversation of this guide.
+- Where you notice a change in a staff member's pattern of behaviour, which might suggest a gambling / gaming problem, consider how you are going to address this with the staff member concerned. - Keep a record of your staff member's work performance, attendance and / or behaviour that is causing concern.
+Having the facts to hand will help you remain objective when addressing the problem directly with the staff member. - Before addressing the problem of gambling / gaming directly with the staff member, you may need to discuss the matter with your people manager, HR or the CSEAS on how to manage the problem effectively and sensitively.

-- If it becomes apparent that the staff member has a problem, you can suggest they avail of the CSEAS for help and support.
-The CSEAS will explore options with the individual in seeking the appropriate help. - Follow-up conversations will be necessary to ensure the expected improvements are in place and if they are not, there needs to be discussion about what action needs to be taken next
+- Addressing the issue with the staff member must be handled in a private and sensitive way.
+Refer to the section on Having a Difficult Workplace Conversation of this guide. - If it becomes apparent that the staff member has a problem, you can suggest they avail of the CSEAS for help and support.
+The CSEAS will explore options with the individual in seeking the appropriate help. - Follow-up conversations will be necessary to ensure the expected improvements are in place and if they are not, there must be a discussion about what action needs to be taken next